ceisammodes/DRed-MD/README.md

 # Prerequisites

-To take advantage of all the modules present in this repository, consider to install all the the dependencies.
+To take advantage of all the modules present in this repository, consider to install all the dependencies.
 - Python 3.7+ (Developed and tested with python 3.9)
 - pip3